Patrolavia/botgoram/README.md

 ## But how can I convert my business logic to a state machine

 It depends.
 Draw a flowchart, especially a data flowchart, and treat each unit as a state might be a reasonable start.
-The "state pattern", "Automata-based programming" on wikipedia might also give you some thought.
+The [state pattern](https://en.wikipedia.org/wiki/State_pattern), [Automata-based programming](https://en.wikipedia.org/wiki/Automata-based_programming) on wikipedia might also give you some thoughts.

 ## It looks so complicate!